NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     Nevertheless, given that Scipy provides the Pearson function @Pearson1, it is unnecessary to implement this function independently.
     The function accepts two arrays as inputs and produces the Pearson coefficient.
-    Note that the method also returns a p-value demonstrating confidence, which however will not be utilized in this context.
+    Note that the method also returns a p-value demonstrating confidence, which however will not be utilised in this context.
     The following example code snippet offers a small abstract of the code.

     ```python